 Glenn Treisman, MD, PhD has disclosed no financial relationships with any commercial entities.

-Note: Grants to investigators at The Johns Hopkins University are negotiated and administered by the institution which receives the grants, typically through the Office of Research Administration.
+Note: Grants to investigators at The Johns Hopkins School of Medicine are negotiated and administered by the institution which receives the grants, typically through the Office of Research Administration.
 Individual investigators who participate in the sponsored project(s) are not directly compensated by the sponsor, but may receive salary or other support from the institution to support their effort on the project(s).

 I understand that while I am participating in this capacity, I may be exposed to "protected health information," as that term is defined and used in Hopkins policies and in the federal HIPAA privacy regulations (the Privacy Regulations).
 Protected health information is information about a person's health or treatment that identifies the person.